 For four generations, Erin Duke’s family has been devoted to row crop and cattle farming.
 Erin is a partner at Stockdale farms and currently serves on Alabama Farm Credit’s Young Farmer Advisory Board.
 Not only that, but she is an advocate for women in ag today, and we were lucky enough to sit down and hear her story.

-Erin’s family purchased a couple thousand acres in 1948 from a confederate doctor, on which they currently maintain nearly 4000 acres for 1500 head of cows—500 mother cows!
+Erin’s family purchased a couple thousand acres in 1948 from a confederate doctor, on which they currently maintain nearly 4000 acres for 1500 head of cattle.
 Not only do they own and operate this successful cattle operation, but they also grow corn, wheat, and soybeans.
 Erin’s father, Mike Duke, started row crop production back in '90s, and their operation continued to grow from there.
 Erin’s father and grandfather had worked hard to build and grow Stockdale farms, and now since Erin’s grandfather recently retired, she has proudly become business partners with her dad.
 They continue this time-honored tradition now together, and we don’t see them slowing down anytime soon.

 Farming can be an incredibly liberating experience and tending to cattle is one of the most labor-intensive yet rewarding tasks.
 As a small family business, the Dukes appreciate all that nature has to offer - from little moments that brighten the days to so much more!
 Specifically, being able to at the end of the day look around and see the work and effort they put in, makes it all worthwhile.